How to Connect Your AI Tools to Your Business Apps — Without Writing Code

 This is the easiest step.
 You paste the connection URL into your AI tool’s settings:

-In Claude Desktop:
+In Claude Desktop

-- Open Claude Desktop
+- Open Claude Desktop.

-- Go to Settings → Developer → Edit Config
+- Go to

-- Add the URL to the
+Settings→Developer→Edit Config. - Add the URL to the

-In Lovable:
+In Lovable

-- Go to Settings → Connectors → Personal Connectors
+- Go to

-- Click “New MCP Server”
+Settings→Connectors→Personal Connectors. - Click “New MCP Server.”

 - Paste the URL.
-Done.

-In VS Code (with Copilot):
+In VS Code (with Copilot)

 - Press

-Ctrl+Shift+Pand type “MCP: Add Server” - Choose “HTTP (Server-Sent Events)”
+Ctrl+Shift+P(orCmd+Shift+Pon Mac) and type “MCP: Add Server.” - Choose “HTTP (Server-Sent Events).”

-- Paste the URL
+- Paste the URL.

 That’s it.
 Three steps.
 No code.